-With Ningaloo Reef metres from shore, Coral Bay is one of the best places to access this underwater wonderland.
+With Ningaloo Reef metres from shore, Coral Bay is one of the best places to snorkel on Ningaloo Reef.
 If you don’t slip on a face mask and fins here, you won’t snorkel anywhere!
+Snorkelling is one of the best things to do in Coral Bay.
 From colourful tropical fish and coral to turtles, Coral Bay is a fabulous snorkelling spot.
 You can snorkel straight off the beach or explore several other snorkelling sites around Bills Bay.

 Snorkelling highlights include the drift along Paradise Beach and the amazing Ayers Rock coral bommie.
 There are also some great reefs accessible only by 4WD.
 Check out our Coral Bay snorkelling guide for all the details.

 Read More : Coral Bay Snorkelling Guide

 If you like the idea of staying dry and still seeing the coral, you can go on a glass bottom boat cruise.
 The great thing about the cruise is that because the coral is so close to shore you’ll be looking at coral, fish and turtles in minutes.
 Another benefit to being close to shore is that ride doesn’t get too bumpy so even those affected by sea-sickness can give this a try.

 Glass bottom boat cruises go for one hour.
 There is also a 2 hour option where you can go for a snorkel from the glass bottom boat.
 If you don’t have your own gear, snorkelling equipment provided.

 GLASS BOTTOM BOAT & SNORKEL TOUR